 When you look at the economics, it’s not hard to figure out why the movie business is in a freefall.
 The average ticket price nationwide is about $8.
 With prices for popcorn, candy and sodas averaging between $4 to $6 dollars per item, a night out for a family of 4 can easily top $60.
 If you’re on a date, you’re looking at $30 before you pay for dinner.
 And that’s not counting the cost of gas to get to the theater.

 Once again, pundits are proclaiming the death of cinema, which was foretold many times in the 20th century.
-Depression era critics asked whether people would spend at the theater when they couldn’t afford to put dinner on the table.
+Depression era critics asked if people would spend at the theater when they couldn’t afford to put dinner on the table.
 They were surprised to find that the masses flocked to the movies to escape from the worries of their times.

 The dawn of the television age raised the question of why people would go out and pay for a product that they could get for free at home.
 But the youth culture of postwar America, newly affluent and mobile in their father’s car, wanted a place to get away from the watchful eyes of their parents.
 Hollywood stepped up their game as well with innovations such as widescreen projection, Technicolor and the first round of 3-D films.
 Additionally, the slow retirement of the Hayes code allowed increasingly more explicit depictions of sex and violence to appear on screen.